I do love a good tasty canapé. For me, it’s a perfect morsel to pop into your mouth whilst enjoying a glass of chilled fizz!

 Remove the tray from the oven and allow to cool and then top as desired!

 Philadelphia cheese, smoked salmon and dill

-I piped the cream cheese onto the pastry bed by using a plain nozzle in a disposable piping bag.
-This gave a neater finish, but you can just as easily use a couple of teaspoons or spread it on with a knife.
+I piped the cream cheese onto the pastry bed.
+I used a plain nozzle in the piping bag which gave a neater finish, but you can just as easily use a couple of teaspoons or spread it on with a knife instead.
 Top the cream cheese with a square of smoked salmon and a little sprig of dill.
-Loved these canapes and discovered a new-found love for dill!!
+Loved these canapes and discovered a new-found love for dill!